At a Glance

 - Do certain projects need to be in their own Workspace because they will involve multiple tests?

-Note: for those on the Flex Plan, go to the Subscriptions tab to enable/disable flex usage, limit session units per Workspace, and manage session unit notifications.
+Note: For those on the Flex Plan, go to the Subscriptions tab to enable/disable flex usage, limit session units per Workspace, and manage Session Unit notifications.
+For more information, read our article Managing Your Subscription on the Flex Plan.

 For more information on Workspaces, such as creating Workspaces, inviting team members to Workspaces, and assigning Workspace permissions, please see: